Kiron

 To synthesise interview data, I used the Atomic UX Research Canvas on FigJam.
 For every question, I separated the facts (their current pain points) from the insights (how they would like to use the <Wishlist> & other custom lists).
 Then I extracted opportunities (how we could design the solution).

-Let me show you an example, since I cannot disclose the full research.
+Let me show you a simple and specific example, since I cannot disclose the full research.

 Atomic UX research canvas on removing an item from the wishlist